Matthew Whitaker to Newsmax: Executive Privilege In Play on Trump, Biden Docs

-Both executive privilege and the difference between official records and personal records come into play when comparing the seizure of documents from President Joe Biden's house and former office and the raid on former President Donald Trump's Florida home, former acting Attorney General Matthew Whitaker said on Newsmax Sunday.
+Both executive privilege and the difference between official records and personal records come into play when comparing the seizure of documents from President Joe Biden's house and former office and the raid on former President Donald Trump's Florida home, former acting Attorney General Matthew Whitaker told Newsmax on Sunday.

 "There's a concept in law and the Constitution called the unitary executive, and that is, is that all the executive power is manifested in one person, the president of the United States," Whitaker said on Newsmax's "Wake Up America."